ArnaoutLab/sentropy/README.md

 If we do not pass anything to the `similarity` argument, then the function will compute the usual (i.e. similarity-insensitive) exponentiated Rényi divergence.
 We may also optionally pass a similarity function or a string representing a path to a CSV file to `similarity`.
 In those cases, we may optionally pass values to the arguments `symmetric`, `X`, `chunk_size`, `parallelize`, and `max_inflight_tasks`.
 These latter arguments have the same meaning as when we compute LCR indices.

 It is also convenient to obtain the actual KL/Renyi divergences without the exponentiation.
 To do so, we pass `eff_no = False`, just like for LCR diversity indices.
 Finally, we can also pass `which="set"` or `which="subset"` if we are interested only in the divergence at the set level or at the subset level.

+# Pytorch and GPU support
+It is possible to use PyTorch instead of numpy.
+To do so, we pass `backend="torch"` to `relative_sentropy`.
+Furthermore, on a computer with NVIDIA CUDA, it is possible to have diversities computed on the GPU by passing `device="cuda"`.

 # Command-line usage
 The `sentropy` package can also be used from the command line as a module (via `python -m`).
 To illustrate using `sentropy` this way, we re-use again the example with counts_2b_1 and S_2b, now with counts_2b_1 also saved as a csv file (note again `index=False`):